 An Exhilarating Land-Based Arctic Adventure

-Here at Fred.\ Expeditions we specialise in cruises to the Polar Regions.
-However, that is not the only way you can explore the far reaches of the planet.
+Our polar cruises are not the only way you can explore the farthest reaches of the planet.
 We can also offer an excellent land-based trip which involves staying inside the Arctic Circle in what is known as the Arctic Watch Lodge.
 This camp can be found at 74 degrees north and provides the perfect alternative to an expedition cruise.

 The Arctic Watch Lodge was established in 1992 and has been offering adventurers the chance to get closer to nature and take part in a wide range of once-in-a-lifetime experiences ever since.
 The camp is situated in the Canadian Arctic, on Somerset Island, in the middle of the North-west Passage.
 Guests will get the chance to meet each other in Yellowknife, Northwest Territories, (with a night here included in your trip) before you climb aboard your own private charter plane and head off to the lodge.